 Congratulations on the birth of your child!
 Here is information on where to go, what to bring and how to get a Japanese passport for your newborn.
 One of the child’s parents has to be a Japanese citizen to apply for a Japanese passport.
 The procedure below is based on our personal experience.
-Hope it helps you out.
 Getting a passport in Japan for our dual citizen children seemed to be so much simpler than getting their USA passports.
 Note: You will need to renew the passport at years 5, 10 and 15 of age; for Japanese passport renewal process click here.

 Getting a Japanese Passport for Your Newborn